 When it comes to crisis control, social listening can be one of the best tools to help you mitigate challenges to your brand’s reputation.

 It enables you to see what is being said and how people are reacting to the issue – such as how many people are sharing negative posts or reacting to them.
-Not only does this mean you can respond to more people to try and better deal with online complaints, it also ensures you have a fuller idea of the effect they’re having.
+Not only does this mean you can respond to more people to try and better deal with online complaints, but it also ensures you have a fuller idea of the effect they’re having.

 Constantly monitoring brand mentions and interactions allows you to adjust your brand’s tone of voice, complaints procedure and other online strategies.
 On top of this, it gives you an overall idea of how well you’re performing, enabling you to set goals and measure your success.
 A greater range of insights can result in more successful marketing in the short and long term.